flancian/garden/agora pkg chapter.md

 [^hypergraph]: "Stephen Wolfram likes them." -- see for example https://www.wolframphysics.org/technical-introduction/.

-## Reference implementation
+## Implementation details
-- This section covers a work-in-progress reference software implementation built on the principles described above, developed as [[free software]] and run as [[public service]].
+- This section covers details on the work-in-progress reference software implementation built on the principles described above, developed as [[free software]] and run as [[public service]].
   - Its guiding architectural principle being to build as much as possible on already existing conventions common to as many tools and platforms as it is possible with the aim to achieve maximal inclusivity and diversity.
 - Here we cover some details of the provided free and open source reference Agora which provides a minimum viable implementation of the [[underlay]], [[interlay]], and [[overlay]] components of a [[distributed knowledge graph]][^kfg].
 - The reference Agora stands out from other projects in the [[knowledge graph]] space in a few ways: